Last updated: 4/25/2022 | April 25th, 2022

 - Bunkers of Carmel – These bunkers were built in 1938 during the Spanish Civil War.
 The bunkers were left to the elements but they now offer incredible views over the city.
 Try to visit for the sunrise.

-- Chocolate Museum – Chocolate arrived in Spain 500 years ago, a product of trade and conquests in South America.
+- Museu de la Xocolata (Chocolate Museum) – Chocolate arrived in Spain 500 years ago, a product of trade and conquests in South America.
 This museum illuminates the history of chocolate and showcases all sorts of tools, sculptures (made out of chocolate), and artwork.
 Admission is 6 EUR.

 - Columns of the Temple of Augustus – Tucked away in the Gothic Quarter are a set of pillars over 2,000 years old.
 Taken from the remains of an ancient Roman temple, these 30-foot columns have stood here since the 16th century.
 Admission is free.